Frequently Asked Questions

 - Become a champion for innovation by learning how to spot, support and implement new and creative approaches to getting things done

-- Develop their ability to collaborate, and work within and across multiple teams to solve complex problems
+- Developed their ability to collaborate, and work within and across multiple teams to solve complex problems

-- Learn about how to make an immediate impact in the workplace
+- Learned about how to make an immediate impact in the workplace

 How can I meet team members from other programs?